glegat08/MiniStudio/README.md

 -> Use your IDE's terminal and write ".\Bootstrap.bat"

--> Close your IDE then go to your folder, into the build folder then launch the .sln
+-> Then click on File -> Open -> Solution and go to your folder, into the build folder then launch the .sln

 -> Set "mainFile" as startup project